Yinnis97/Bluetooth_Channel_Sounding/README.md

     - nRF Connect
     - Create a new application
     - Copy a sample (Why wouldn't you)
-    - When picking samples make sure to pick from the zephyr/samples folder.
+    - When picking samples make sure to pick from the **nrf** examples.
-        For some reason the nrf folder ends up with tons of build errors, cba to figure it out.
     - It's normal for your source files to contain errors, we'll have to add a build configuration first.

 2. Add the build configuration